sczerwinski/sczerwinski.github.io/_posts/2017-05-14-delegating-android-shared-preferences-in-kotlin.md

 As a user, I want the application to remember my username so that I don’t need to type it again the next time I want to log in—true _story_ (pun intended).

-How should you do this in Java?
+How can we do this in Java?

-First, you need to get an instance of `SharedPreferences` object.
-Assuming your code is in the `Activity`, you can do it by calling `getSharedPreferences()`:
+First, we need to get an instance of `SharedPreferences` object.
+Assuming our code is in the `Activity`, we can do it by calling `getSharedPreferences()`:

 ```java
 SharedPreferences sharedPreferences =